Skip to main content

 The Sexual Offences Act 2003 (the Act) came into force on 1 May 2004.
 Section 74 of the Act defines consent as follows: “for the purposes of this Part, a person consents if he agrees by choice, and has the freedom and capacity to make that choice”.

-Since the Act came in to force the Court of Appeal has considered the interpretation of section 74 in a number of cases.
+Since the Act came into force the Court of Appeal has considered the interpretation of section 74 in a number of cases.
 In the case of R v Justine McNally [2013] EWCA Crim 1051 the Court determined that “depending on the circumstances, deception as to gender can vitiate consent”.

 Our legal guidance is an important aspect of our work and provides support to our prosecutors to make effective decisions which are compliant with the Code for Crown Prosecutors in all cases, thereby helping to ensure the delivery of justice.
 Crown Prosecutors to whom the decision-making function is delegated need to be given the clearest possible guidance about the legal test that they must apply when making charging decisions or reviewing cases.
 The police, who apply the Code when exercising an important discretion as to whether to bring a case to the attention of the Crown Prosecutors for a charging decision, also need guidance to ensure a fair and consistent approach to these difficult and sensitive cases.